aiplanethub/getting-started-with-r-programming-for-data-science/apply-tapply-functions/989-apply and tapply function in R.md

 ## tapply( ) Function in R

-* tapply() computes a measure (mean, median, min, max, etc..) or a function for each factor variable in a vector.
+* tapply() computes a measure (mean, median, min, max, etc.) or a function for each factor variable in a vector.
-* It is a very useful function that lets you create a subset of a vector and then apply some functions to each of the subset.
+* It is a handy function that lets you create a subset of a vector and then apply some functions to each subset.

 ### Syntax